CSCfi/shibboleth-idp-oauth2-deviceflow-extension/README.md

     ]
  For implementation limitations (alpha release, remember) it is mandatory to list atleast one scope in client's metadata even if the scope was not applied.

-The sub claim must be resolved also for the Device Flow client.
-Remember to take care of that in attribute filter.
+Make sure your attribute filter is such that sub claim is resolved also for the Device Flow client.

 ## Configuring Client for the Device Flow